 - When the liquid from the morels has evaporated, add 1/2 cup of hot stock to the rice and stir well.
 Sprinkle a little salt over everything.
 The key to making a great risotto is to constantly stir, or at least stir every minute or so.
 As each 1/2 cup of stock is absorbed, add another, then another until the rice is cooked through, but still firm.

 - When you reach that point, add the grated cheese and a little more stock.
 Stir to incorporate the cheese into the risotto.
 Add the chopped chives and serve at once.

 FOR DRIED MORELS

 - Start by setting the morels in a bowl.
 Pour 2 cups of boiling water over the morels and cover the bowl.
-Let the mushrooms steep for 30 minutes to 2 hours.
+Let the mushrooms steep for 30 minutes.
 Remove the mushrooms, squeeze them dry with your hands over the bowl, catching the juices.
 Chop the morels and set aside.
 Strain the soaking water through a paper towel set in a colander; you will be cooking with this soaking water, and you want it free of debris.

 - Now follow the directions as above, but instead of 2 cups of water, use the 2 cups of the mushroom soaking water.